astroport-fi/astroport-core/packages/astroport/README.md

 ### Pair Info Querier

-It also provides the query interface to query available astroport pair contract info.
-Any contract can query pair info to astroport factory contract.
+It returns an Astroport pair contract address if that pair is already available in the factory contract.

 ```rust
 pub fn query_pair_contract(